Integration by Parts#

 \[\int fg' ~dx = fg - \int f'g ~dx\]

 This rule is known as integration by parts and its usefulness relies on \(f'g\) being easier to integrate than \(fg'\).
-The first consideration, given a product of two functions, is determining which factor corresponds to \(f\) and which factor corresponds to \(g'\) in the above formula.
+When applying integration by parts to the integral of a product, \(fg'\), the first consideration is determining which factor corresponds to \(f\) and which factor corresponds to \(g'\).
 This will be addressed below.

 \[\int u ~dv = uv - \int v ~du.\]